sailpoint-oss/developer.sailpoint.com/docs/connectivity/saas-connectivity/connector-commands/account-read.md

 }
 ```

 One special case of this command is the `NotFound` type.
 On line 20, if an account is not found, the `ConnectorError` is thrown with the `ConnectorErrorType.NotFound` type.
-This tells IDN the account does not exist, and IDN then triggers the account create logic to generate the account.
+This tells ISC the account does not exist, and ISC then triggers the account create logic to generate the account.

 The following code snippet from [index.ts](https://github.com/sailpoint-oss/airtable-example-connector/blob/main/src/index.ts) shows how to register the account read command on the connector object: